Starboy-Sharma/mongodb-tutorial/CRUD/crud.md

 ```

 ## Collections Structure
-MongoDB is super flexible and save your keyboard when you get errors like this field does not exists.
-If you are trying to insert a filed which is not exists in your collection.
-It will create a new one instead of bothering you 🤯.
-But for consistency [mongoose](https://mongoosejs.com/ "mongoose") ORM for mongoDB is used and helps you to save correct data in the collection.
-You can clear your basics with mongo by check out this cool post.
+MongoDB is super flexible and saves your keyboard when you get errors like this field does not exist.
+If you are trying to insert a file that does not exist in your collection.
+It will create a new one instead of bothering you.
+But for consistency [mongoose,](https://mongoosejs.com/ "mongoose,") ORM for MongoDB is used and helps you to save correct data in the collection.
+You can clear your basics with mongo by checking out this cool post.
 [Mongoose Schema Design](https://www.freecodecamp.org/news/introduction-to-mongoose-for-mongodb-d2a7aa593c57/ "Mongoose Schema Design")

 ## Enough!
 Show me how to do it